 Font and Colors

 There are many symbolic elements in the seal of an educational institution, and all of them, in one way or another, are related to light.
-It is mentioned in the motto “Lux et Veritas” and is embodied in the sun’s image with 48 rays in the shape of cut quartz crystals.
+It is reflected in the motto “Lux et Veritas” and is embodied in the sun’s image, with 48 rays shaped like cut quartz crystals.
 The book, in turn, symbolizes the way out of the darkness of ignorance to the light of truth.

 The “IU” in the monogram resembles similar letters in the Hoosier Bold font.
-First, they are similar due to the broad strokes and rectangular serifs.
+First, they are similar in their broad strokes and rectangular serifs.
 Also, the lower parts of the “U” are cut at a 45-degree angle in both.
 An antique typeface was chosen for the university’s name in the logo, similar to Telemaque FY Medium from FONTYOU or Bodoni Serial Medium from SoftMaker.
 Only the “N” has no upper left serif.
-The font of the text on the print is bold and grotesque.
+The text on the print is in a bold, grotesque font.

 Indiana University’s primary colors since 1888 are crimson (#990000) and cream (#EDEBEB).
 But now, only the first is used, and the second does not appear anywhere.
-It was forgotten because it is poorly reproduced.
-In corporate style, a shade of red is combined with white, although the print and logo can be simple black and white in exceptional cases.
+It was forgotten because it was poorly reproduced.
+In corporate style, a shade of red is combined with white, though the print and logo can be simple black-and-white in exceptional cases.